IBM-Bluemix-Docs/knowledge-studio/tutorials-bootstrap-annotation.md

 ## Prerequisites

+- You're using a supported browser.
+For information, see [Browser requirements](/docs/services/knowledge-studio/system-requirements.html).
-You must have successfully completed [Tutorial: Creating a project](/docs/services/knowledge-studio/tutorials-create-project.html) and [Tutorial: Creating a machine-learning model](/docs/services/knowledge-studio/tutorials-create-ml-model.html).
+- You successfully completed [Tutorial: Creating a project](/docs/services/knowledge-studio/tutorials-create-project.html) and [Tutorial: Creating a machine-learning model](/docs/services/knowledge-studio/tutorials-create-ml-model.html).

-You must have at least one user ID in either the ADMIN or PROJECTMANAGER role.
-For information about creating users, see [Assembling a team](/docs/services/knowledge-studio/team.html).
+- You must have at least one user ID in either the ADMIN or PROJECTMANAGER role.
+For information about user roles, see [Assembling a team](/docs/services/knowledge-studio/team.html).

 ## Results